yuzutao1990/yucleiclab.github.io/team/index.md

 We are currently looking for a Research Officer to join the team and contribute to developing novel strategies targeting RNA and DNA.
 Get in touch if you're interested!

-## Potential Students
+## Visiting Scholars & Students

-We welcome students with an interest in **chemical biology, nucleic acids,** and **genomic medicine**.
-If you are passionate about pursuing cutting-edge research in these areas, please consider joining us!
+We welcome visiting scholars and students interested in chemical biology, nucleic acids, and genomic medicine.
+If you're passionate about cutting-edge research in these areas, we encourage you to join us!